Frequently Asked Questions

 Are the numbers triggering for some people, especially for those with eating disorders?

 We are very careful not to share exact numbers with our clients.
-The information provided from our machines are a clinical tool to give the dietitians far better knowledge of the degree of malnutrition and an individualized plan for recovery.
-Just as eating disorder treatment must often weigh patients and either hide or be very delicate about discussing those numbers, so do we treat the numbers from our machines.
-We do not share scale weight with our clients, nor do we disclose fat mass.
-When we discuss the Body Composition Analysis results, we only share trends, for instance, that someone has gained significant muscle mass.
-We have found that for many clients, talking about the body composition analysis trends is less triggering than just discussing weight alone.
+The information provided from our machines are a clinical tool to give our dietitians better knowledge of the degree of malnutrition.
+This information, in turn, allows them to create an individualized plan for recovery.
+Just as we hide the numbers on the scale from patients, we also hide the numbers from these machines.
+When we discuss the body composition analysis results, we only share general trends (i.e. gained significant muscle mass).
+We have found that, for many clients, talking about the body composition analysis trends is less triggering than just discussing weight alone.

 We do, however, share numbers with patients about their metabolic rates, which we check every few months.
 This information provides us and the patient with a starting point for their meal plans.
 It helps the patient better understand possible damage that has been caused by the eating disorder or disordered eating patterns.